Optimal convergence speed of Bergman metrics on symplectic manifolds

-This was improved by Ruan \cite{Ruan98} to convergence in $\cC^\infty$ with speed rate $p^{-1}$ (see also \cite[Theorem \,5.1.4]{MM07}).
+This was improved by Ruan \cite{Ruan98} to convergence in $\cC^\infty$ with speed rate $p^{-1}$ (see also \cite[Theorem 5.1.4]{MM07}).
 Tian's result was motivated by a problem of Yau \cite{Yau87}.

+The process described above can be seen in the general framework of quantization.
+The Bergman forms $\omega_p$ can be thought as quantization at level $p$ of the original K\"ahler form $\omega$.
+The number $1/p$ is to be thought of as analogous to Planck's constant and in the semiclassical limit $p\to\infty$ the quantized objects $\omega_p$ converge to the original K\"ahler one.

 The proof of the convergence in \cite{Ruan98,Tian} is based on the diagonal expansion of the Bergman kernel up to second order.
-A full asymptotic expansion in powers of $p$ in the $\cC^\infty$ topology was obtained by Catlin \cite{Catlin} and Zelditch \cite{Zelditch98} as an application of Boutet de Monvel and Sj\"{o}strand's work \cite{BouSt76}, see also \cite{DLM06,MM08a} for different approaches and generalizations.
+A full diagonal asymptotic expansion of the Bergman kernel in powers of $p$ in the $\cC^\infty$ topology was obtained by Catlin \cite{Catlin} and Zelditch \cite{Zelditch98} as an application of Boutet de Monvel and Sj\"{o}strand's work \cite{BouSt76}, see also \cite{DLM06,MM08a} for different approaches and generalizations.
 We refer to \cite{MM07} for a comprehensive study of several analytic and geometric aspects of Bergman kernel.
-One advantage of the expansion in the $\cC^\infty$ topology is that it easily implies the convergence of the Bergman metrics $\om_p$ to $\om$ with speed rate $p^{-2}$, see \cite[(5.1.23)]{MM07}.
-This convergence speed is optimal and is attained only when the scalar curvature of $\om$ is constant.
+One advantage of the expansion in the $\cC^\infty$ topology is that it easily implies the convergence of the Bergman forms $\om_p$ to $\om$ with speed rate $p^{-2}$, see \cite[(5.1.23)]{MM07}.
+This convergence speed is optimal.
 Note that the scalar curvature is up to a multiplicative constant the coefficient of the second term of the Bergman kernel expansion.
 The purpose of this paper is to extend this optimal result to the case of symplectic manifolds.

 The Bergman kernel of a holomorphic line bundle $L$ on a complex manifold is the smooth kernel of the orthogonal projection from the space of square integrable sections on the space of holomorphic sections, or, equivalently, on the kernel of the Kodaira Laplacian $\Box^L= \ov{\p}^{L}\,\ov{\p}^{L*} + \ov{\p}^{L*}\,\ov{\p}^{L}$ on $L$.
 In order to find a suitable notion of ``holomorphic section'' of a prequantum line bundle on a compact \emph{symplectic manifold}, Guillemin and Uribe \cite{GU} introduced a renormalized Bochner Laplacian $\Delta_{p, 0}$ (cf.\,\eqref{0.4a}) which reduces to $2\Box ^L$ in the K\"ahler case.